 In current Rel-17 38.331 the parameter followUnifiedTCIstateSRS-r17 could be configured to indicate whether aperiodic SRS for BM or SRS of any time-domain for codebook, non-codebook, and antenna switching should follow the "indicated" Rel-17 DL only or joint TCI state.

-It is found that RAN1’s agreements in RAN1#108-e imply that new solution e.g. new MAC CE is needed to address the cases where parameter followUnifiedTCIstateSRS-r17 is not configured and the cases not addressed yet i.e. periodic and semi-persistent SRS for BM.
+It is found that the following RAN1’s agreements in RAN1#108-e imply that new solution e.g. new MAC CE is needed to address the cases where parameter followUnifiedTCIstateSRS-r17 is not configured and the cases not addressed yet i.e. periodic and semi-persistent SRS for BM.